 A disagreement in a California motel parking lot devolved into one man throwing a wrench at another person in a car.
-That is when the driver decided to mow the victim down.
+Then, the driver decided to mow the victim down.

 Now, the killer faces decades in prison.

-Hillman will be sentenced at a later date and faces 15 years to life in prison, according to the Kern County District Attorney’s Office.
+Hillman was sentenced to 15 years to life in prison, according to the Kern County District Attorney’s Office.

 On Aug.
 7, 2016, Hillman met the victim outside the Tower Motel in Bakersfield, California, according to prosecutors.
 They had a disagreement and as Bivens walked away, he threw a wrench toward Hillman in a car.